mdavids/rfc/content/draft-davids-forsalereg-12.md

 ## Content Tag Type Definitions {#tagdefs}

-A new registry for known content tags is created in (#ianaconsid), with this document registering the initial set.
+A new IANA registry for known content tags is created in (#ianaconsid), with this document registering the initial set.
 Implementations **SHOULD** process only registered tags they support, and **MAY** ignore any others.